 Andrew says that having a twin sister to cheer him on is truly the best medicine for his recoveries.
 Katelyn is proud to have such a brave brother.

 Today, Katelyn keeps herself busy running on the cross-country and track team at her school.
-She also enjoys running the behind-the-scenes tech for school plays, playing volleyball, and reworking denim.
+She also enjoys running the behind-the-scenes tech for school plays, playing volleyball, and traveling.
 Andrew enjoys watching movies, playing video games, and playing sports such as sled hockey, wheelchair basketball, and wheelchair baseball.